Skip to Content

 When completed, the mapped target fields should look like this:

-7. Run the Operation
+7. Run the operation

 Return to the workflow and deploy and run the operation.
 Once the operation has completed and the file is put to Dropbox, you should see log messages such as these in the operation log, with the file successfully copied from the FTP server to Dropbox: